Woolooware

 Woolooware has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this region.
-Key projects are VUE Cronulla, Woolooware Bay Town Centre, Cronulla High School Upgrade, and Sutherland to Cronulla Active Transport Link (SCATL).
-The following details those most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure.
+AreaSearch has identified four projects that are expected to influence this area.
+Notable among these are VUE Cronulla, Woolooware Bay Town Centre, Cronulla High School Upgrade, and Sutherland to Cronulla Active Transport Link (SCATL).
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.